shailoo31-hub/My-New-Repository/This Is My First Folder In This Repository/painkillers_mechanism.md

 ---

 **In Short:** Cytokines $
-ightarrow$ Activate COX $
+ Activate COX $
-ightarrow$ COX + Arachidonic Acid $
+rightarrow$ COX + Arachidonic Acid $
-ightarrow$ Prostaglandins $
+rightarrow$ Prostaglandins $
-ightarrow$ Pain, Fever & Inflammation.
+rightarrow$ Pain, Fever & Inflammation.
 Painkillers and antipyretics block the COX enzyme active site, stopping prostaglandin production and providing relief.

-[^1]: This is for informational purposes only.
-For medical advice or diagnosis, consult a professional.
-AI responses may include mistakes.
+**This is for informational purposes only.
+For medical advice or diagnosis, consult a professional.**